out4b/cdif/README.md

 Upon device discovery process, this JSON based device model is sent to client side through CDIF's RESTful interface, thus clients web apps would know how to send action commands, get latest device states event update.
 By doing this, CDIF presents client side a top level device abstraction and application level profile for all devices connected to a gateway.
 For more information about this JSON based device model, please refer to spec/ folder in the source repository.

 At the lower level, CDIF provides a set of uniformed APIs to group different types of devices into modules.
-Each module can manage one or more devices in same category, such as Bluetooth LE, ZWave, UPnP and etc. Although in this design, vendor's non-standard, proprietary implementations may also be plugged-in and present to client side this JSON based device model, to ensure interoperability, proprietary implementation are encouraged to follow open IoT connectivity standards as much as possible.
+Each module can manage one or more devices in same category, such as Bluetooth LE, ZWave, UPnP and etc. In this design, vendor's non-standard, proprietary implementations may also be plugged-in into CDIF framework as modules, and present to client side this JSON based device model.
+However to ensure interoperability and avoid unmanaged I/O risk, proprietary implementation are encouraged to follow open standards as much as possible and implement their device modules as sub-modules or extensions to the basic protocol modules such as ```cdif-ble-manager```.

 CDIF's common device model in summary
 -------------------------------------